|By: Paul S. Cilwa||Viewed: 8/14/2022

 |Topics: #Science #Moon #Tides|

 |What really causes the tides, and no, it's not just the moon pulling on the water.|

 When I was a teenager in Saint Augustine, Florida, I worked summers as a lifeguard.
-My favorite Beach was Crescent Beach, between Saint Augustine Beach and Daytona.
-I liked it because I actually preferred a beach with hardly any people on it, and the people at Crescent Beach at that time were mostly folks who had rented condos or Cottages along the beach.
+My favorite was Crescent Beach, between Saint Augustine Beach and Daytona.
+I liked it because I actually preferred a beach with hardly any people on it, and the people at Crescent Beach at that time were mostly folks who had rented condos or cottages along the beach.
 Many of these people were not accustomed to the beach or the ocean, and since I was a lifeguard, they would ask me questions.

 How Long Can You Tread Water?

 |We have the same problem as the Wicked Witch of the West.|

 Biblically speaking, nothing seems to piss God off more than members of the faithful who refuse to heed prophecies.
 For example, the prophet Jeremiah, who continued to warn his fellow Israelites that God would punish them if they didn't "turn away from their sins" until he was completely ignored, predicted that if they didn't heed his warnings, the Jews would be scattered from their homeland and persecuted.
 As you must know, the Jews continued to ignore Jeremiah and, sure enough, they were scattered from their homeland and persecuted.
 Repeatedly.

 ||Page Views: 5635|

 |Topics: #Science #UFOs #Transistors #Diodes #VacuumTubes|